 Some people might argue that, if I use bracketing, I wouldn’t have to use filters at all.
 But I can get much cleaner results when I only have to apply exposure blending to very specific areas of the photo and the use of GND filters helps me to get the right starting material.

 To conclude this article, I also want to share with you the filter brand I’m currently using.
-Because in addition to all the filter options I talked about above, you now also can choose from many different brands.
+Because in addition to all the graduated filter options I talked about above, you can also choose from many different brands.
 Seven years ago this was much easier.
-There were only three major brands available.
+There were only three major brands available but now it’s good to do your research.

-But the new diversity in this field has many advantages, because now there’s a lot of innovation.
-Just recently I switched from the well established Lee Filter brand to Kase.
+This new diversity of filter brands has many advantages, because there’s a lot of innovation.
+Just recently I switched from the well established Lee Filter brand to Kase Filters.
 Kase is still quite a new player in this field.
-But as I browsed through their products and watched the videos about those filters, which I found on Youtube, I was very intrigued.
-I decided to give them a try and since then have never looked back.
-Below you can see my first impressions video.
+But as I browsed through their products and watched the videos about those filters I was very intrigued.
+I decided to give them a try and since then have never looked back – I have since even become an ambassador for Kase Filters.

-In the past months I have used the filters a lot.
-I had them on a trip to the Seychelles, where I photographed in various lighting and weather conditions.
-And the filters held up perfectly.
-I will soon do full review video about them.
+In the past three years I have used those filters a lot: I had them on trips to the Seychelles, to Vietnam, to Colombia and several more travels.
+I photographed in various lighting and weather conditions and the filters help up perfectly.
+As a result of that I have done some review videos about those filters, which you find below.

-Till then I hope this article and the videos helped a bit to demystify the GND filters jungle and showed that you don’t need to break your bank to get into the filters game.
-You can start with a holder and one GND as I did, and then add a second one and maybe a ND filter.
+I hope this article and the videos helped a bit to demystify the GND filters jungle and showed that you don’t need to break your bank to get into the filters game.
+You can start with a holder and one GND Filter as I did, and then add a second one and maybe an ND filter.
 Then you’ll be flexible enough for most photo shoots.